-The Colosseum has a capacity for more than 50,000 and was used as an entertainment place where people had the chance to see exotic animals, prisoners executions, gladiator battles, etc. The complete personification of the Bread and Circus policy.
+The Colosseum has a capacity of more than 50,000 and was used as an entertainment place where people had the chance to see exotic animals, prisoners executions, gladiator battles, etc. The complete personification of the Bread and Circus policy.

 Titus inaugurated the Colosseum with a 100 days game that took the life of around 2,000 gladiators.
-It is estimated that during the 390 years that the Amphitheater were used for battles, around 400,000 died inside, and about 1,000,000 were killed.
+It is estimated that during the 390 years that the Amphitheater were used for battles, around 400,000 people died inside, and about 1,000,000 animals were killed.

 In fact, the Colosseum was the reason for the complete disappearance of some species in North Africa, Hippos were completely wiped from the Nile river banks and North African Elephants were extinct, in order to entertain the Roman population.

 - 1 – Colosseum with Underground, Roman Forum & Palatine Hill tour – Skip-the-line tour where you will be able to visit the underground.
 This tour also includes the Roman Forum and Palatine Hill.

 - 2 – Colosseum tour with Arena – Skip-the-line tour that gives you access to the Arena, where the battles and other shows took place.
 You will see the Colosseum from the perspective of a gladiator.

 - 3 – Colosseum & Roman Forum Private Tour – With this private tour, you will have all the comfort of being collected from your accommodation, skip the entrance line thanks to the skip-the-line ticket and have a private guide during your entire visit to the Colosseum and Roman Forum.